 Why not produce one of these videos yourself?
 (Or hire us to help you.)

 If you have a product that requires assembly or setup instructions why not take advantage of this type of video?
-Instructional and unboxing videos made by customers have their place in the community, but a video straight from the horse's mouth — the manufacturer — lends the opportunity to convey brand identity: this is who we are, why we do what we do, and how we want to make you feel.
+Instructional and unboxing videos made by customers have their place, but a video straight the manufacturer lends the opportunity to convey brand identity: this is who we are, why we do what we do, and how we want to make you feel.

 Just remember to maximize the effort: be clear with the instructional part of the video but don't forget to use a face from your own company to show some relatable personality.
-If you do this, you'll be way ahead of the brands that don't.
+If you do these things, you'll be way ahead of the brands that don't.